ldci/redCV/README.md

 You must compile samples since red routines are required.

+### NEW NOVEMBER 14 2016

+Integral for matrices and images are added.

+See RedCV manual for details.

 ### NEW NOVEMNBER 12 2016

 WARNING: some exe are reported with "TR/Crypt.XPACK.Gen2" infection by Github.